-Obtaining the values from (\ref{3.7}) as components of solution vector of (\ref{4.1}), we make possible to estimate the number of iterations of the numerical method (e.g., the GS-method, simple iteration method) that is needed to achieve needed precision of computations.
-The precision must be sufficient to tell the differrence between exact real values using machine numbers with restricted mantissa's length.
-Let us estimate the computational complexity of solution of the system (\ref{4.1}) with needed precision using the GS-method.
+Obtaining the values from (\ref{3.7}) as components of solution vector of (\ref{4.1}), we make possible to estimate the number of iterations of the numerical method (e.g., the GS-method or the Jacobi method) that is needed to achieve needed accuracy of computations.
+The accuracy must be sufficient to tell the differrence between exact real values using machine numbers with restricted mantissa length.

+Let us estimate the computational complexity of solution of the system (\ref{4.1}) with needed accuracy.
 Let $y^{(k)}$ be an approximation of the exact solution $y$ of the system at $k$-th iteration of the GS-method.
-The following theorem is known \cite{Bakhvalov}: